alperdomo/CoverageAndPower/README.md

 default effect values of 0.63,0.68,0.74,0.79,0.84?
 Effect values can be user adjusted.

 - How many hetSNPs, using user defined depth and base quality, are located within genes, peaks, or other genome coordinates?
-Additional parameters could be set by following bam-readcount manual available here: https://github.com/genome/bam-readcount.
+Additional parameters could be set by following bam-readcount manual available here: https://github.com/genome/bam-readcount, and the package subread here: http://subread.sourceforge.net/.

 #### Notes:
-The code  was implemented to be used in high performance computing (HPC) facilities with queuing systems; therefore, it includes submission scripts to the HPC.
+The code  was implemented to be used in high performance computing (HPC) facilities with queuing systems; therefore, it also includes the submission scripts to the HPC.

-The CoveragePerSnpParallel.pl script will read within the folder and search for all files bam files (*.bam)
+The CoveragePerSnpParallel.pl script will read within the folder and search for all bam files (unsorted or sorted *.bam)

 Check the line "use Proc::Queue size=>31, qw(run_back);" to define the number of cores to be used.

 It will split the bam file based on a particular length.
-The user can modify this length by changing the size in the script splitbamByshuncks.
+The user can modify this length by changing the size in the script splitbamByshuncks.sh.

+To run the test files, check the file `running_test.sh` within the scripts folder.

 ### Step I. Calculate the coverage per SNP (runs in parallel).